bjschafer/letstry.science/content/posts/dsi-display-manta-m8p.md

 It's not entirely right, but led me down the correct path.
-With that tidbit of info, I found [this official doc](https://github.com/raspberrypi/documentation/blob/develop/documentation/asciidoc/computers/compute-module/cmio-display.adoc#quickstart-guide-display-only) from Raspbery Pi, discussing how to get DSI displays working on computer module boards (which the M8P is, at its core).
+With that tidbit of info, I found [this official doc](https://github.com/raspberrypi/documentation/blob/develop/documentation/asciidoc/computers/compute-module/cmio-display.adoc#quickstart-guide-display-only) from Raspbery Pi, discussing how to get DSI displays working on compute module boards (which the M8P is, at its core).

 It offers a command we can run: